Gibstick/giblab.github.io/_src/posts/2015-03-24-how-to-access-seashell-files.md

 You can also delete the object (.o) files from Seashell this way, because you currently can't do that through Seashell itself.
 You might need this for A10.

+Edit: Unfortunately this only works on-campus or from the [campus VPN](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn/about-virtual-private-network-vpn).

 Windows Users
 =============